What Painting and Coating Workers Do

 - Determine the required flow of paint and the quality of the coating

-Millions of items ranging from cars to candy are covered by paint, plastic, varnish, chocolate, or some other type of coating.
+Millions of items ranging from cars to furniture are covered by paint, plastic, varnish, or other types of coating.
 Painting or coating is used to make a product more attractive or protect it from the elements.
 The paint finish on an automobile, for example, makes the vehicle more attractive and provides protection from corrosion.

 Before workers begin to apply the paint or other coating, they often need to prepare the surface by sanding or cleaning it carefully to prevent dust from becoming trapped under the paint.
 Sometimes, masking is required, which involves carefully covering portions of the product with tape and paper.

 After the product is prepared, workers may use a number of techniques to apply the paint or coating.
-Perhaps the most straightforward technique is dipping an item in a large vat of paint or some other coating.
+The most straightforward technique is dipping an item in a large vat of paint or some other coating.
 Spraying products with a solution of paint or another coating is also common.
-Some factories use automated painting systems.
+Many factories use automated painting systems.

-The following are types of painting and coating workers:
+The following are examples of types of painting and coating workers:

 Dippers use power hoists to immerse products in vats of paint, liquid plastic, or other solutions.
 This technique is commonly used for small parts in electronic equipment, such as cell phones.

-Spray machine operators use spray guns to coat metal, wood, ceramic, fabric, paper, and food products with paint and other coating solutions.
+Spray machine operators use spray guns to coat metal, wood, ceramic, fabric, and paper products with paint and other coating solutions.

 Coating, painting, and spraying machine setters, operators, and tenders position the spray guns, set the nozzles, and synchronize the action of the guns with the speed of the conveyor carrying products through the machine and through drying ovens.
-During the operation of the painting machines, these workers tend the equipment, watch gauges on the control panel, and check products to ensure that they are being painted evenly.
-The operator may use a manual spray gun to “touch up” flaws.
+During the process, these workers tend the equipment, watch gauges on the control panel, and check products to ensure that they are being painted evenly.
+The operator may use a manual spray gun to touch up flaws.

-Painting, coating, and decorating workers paint, coat, or decorate products such as furniture, glass, pottery, toys, cakes, and books.
-Some workers coat confectionery, bakery, and other food products with melted chocolate, cheese, oils, sugar, or other substances.
+Painting, coating, and decorating workers paint, coat, or decorate products such as furniture, glass, pottery, toys, and books.
 Paper is often coated to give it its gloss.
 Silver, tin, and copper solutions are frequently sprayed on glass to make mirrors.